 Cassidy Turley has a strong legacy of commercial real estate market leadership in Arizona.
-In 2012, the office completed 1,229 transactions with an overall transaction value of $886 million, and was named the #1 commercial real estate broker firm in the market in the Phoenix Business Journal's Book of Lists.
+In 2013, the office completed 1,125 transactions with an overall transaction value of $1.096 billion.
 Based in Phoenix, the firm delivers tailored solutions in most major Arizona markets to help clients undertake any real estate challenge and achieve optimum, measurable outcomes.
 Cassidy Turley professionals provide their clients with unparalleled market knowledge backed by the industry’s finest research, marketing, mapping and support services.
 Committed to our community, we continue to give back through our work with industry and charitable organizations.

 The Arizona office of Cassidy Turley is a full service commercial real estate firm serving metropolitan Phoenix and secondary Arizona cities.
 The company offers brokerage investment and advisory services in Capital Markets, Landlord and Tenant Representation, Project & Development Management, Corporate Services and Property Management for asset classes including Office, Industrial, Retail, Multi-Family and Land.
 With every assignment, we focus on our clients’ real estate needs so they can focus on their business.

 Arizona is one of the fastest growing states in the country, populated by a vibrant workforce (median age of 36.2 years old) attracted to quality jobs and quality of life.
 The state's population of 6.5 million people, with 4.3 million people living within metropolitan Phoenix, is expected to nearly double in the next two decades.
 The real estate market in the greater Phoenix area is diverse, with nearly 97 million SF of office space – with 17.5 million SF in the central business district alone – along with over 292 million SF of industrial space and 152 million SF of retail space among all submarkets.